Three Reasons Why Seniors Should Get a Flu Shot

 Our immune systems naturally tend to weaken over time.
-That’s why an annual flu shot is a must-have for older adults.
+That’s why an annual flu shot is a must-have for seniors.
 According to the Centers for Disease Control and Prevention (CDC), people 65 and older account for more than 60 percent of seasonal flu-related hospitalizations and between 70 and 90 percent of seasonal flu-related deaths.

 Getting your flu vaccination is especially important if you are 65 years or older because you’re at a higher risk of developing serious flu complications.
 Flu vaccines are updated each season to keep up with changing viruses.
 To get the best protection, you need an annual vaccination.